 I left off yesterday talking about the awesome volunteer cheering for everyone.

-There weren’t a ton of spectators along the course, but the ones that were were stoked to be there.
+There weren’t a ton of spectators along the course, but the ones who were, were stoked to be there.
 There were two people at different points who shouted, “You’re doing it!
-You’re really doing it!
-You’re doing it!”
+You’re really doing it!”
 Both times I heard it, it reminded me how cool half marathons are.

 I decided to do 52 in 52 weeks in large part to make them so normal for me that they’d never seem so impossible ever again.

-(I mean not to mention that rough part of my life again ‘cause I don’t want it to define me, and I feel as though I already bring it up a fair amount.
+Not to dwell on that rough part of my life, ‘cause I don’t want it to define me.
 But, there was a time when I wondered how in the heck I would ever half marathon again.
 I knew that it was possible.
 Of course it was possible.
 I had done one before.
 (Plus, almost everything is possible.)
 But it seemed so impossible.
-I needed to race a lot this year so it would stop seeming that way.)
+I needed to race a lot this year so it would stop seeming that way.

 Here I am trying to normalize them, and show that they can be just a fun weekend activity (which they can be).
-Then there are people out there super trained, running their hearts out (rock on, you guys!).
-There are people doing their first half marathon ever.
+Then there are people out there super trained, running their hearts out (rock on, y’all!).
+There are also people doing their first half marathon ever.

 There are people for whom this half marathon was a huge deal, which is awesome.
 I mean, half marathons should be kind of a big deal.
 (Just wait until my first full marathon.
 I’m gonna act like it’s the biggest deal since the Michael Jackson did the moonwalk.)
 I thought it was cool to be reminded how just how cool half marathons are.

 Enough of that tangent.
 Getting back into the race, Once I see the tunnel to go back into the speedway, I think, “Home stretch, baby!
 From here, I don’t have to go to any new places.
-I just have to run around a bit in there.
 The finish line is in that speedway!”

 When the finish line was in my sights, I took off!
 I wasn’t positive how much energy they had left vs. how much I had left.
-I wasn’t sure I would be able to cross before them, but I was sure gonna try!
+I wasn’t sure I’d be able to cross before them, but I was sure gonna try!

 I wasn’t about to let that happen.
-(Yes, I realize how hilarious it is that I talk about it as though it’s some huge race to the finish when the majority of the field had already left the speedway by that point.)
+(Yes, I realize how hilarious it is that I talk about it as though it’s some huge race to the finish when the majority of the field had already left the speedway.)
 I ran my little heart out through the finish line, keeping my peripheral vision in high gear.
-(I finished before they did.)
+(And I finished before they did.)

 I got my incredible medal.
-(It has cars that can move and one of those big traffic light things at motor speedways that straight up lights up!)
+(It has cars that can move, and one of those big race traffic light things that straight up lights up!)